Me and My Cat?: Plot

+The witch returns to Nicholas's room, apologizes, and says she "had the wrong address".
+She brandishes her broom at Nicholas and Leonardo, says magic words, and leaves without saying goodnight.
+In the morning, Nicholas's mom wakes him up, and he realizes he has been returned to his own body.

+Everything is back to normal, and Nicholas is able to wake up on a regular schedule.
+He gets dressed, follows his morning schedule, eats his breakfast, and goes to school.

+At school, it is revealed that Nicholas's principal (Mr. McGough) owns a pet cat.
+And he has switched bodies with his own cat.
+Nicholas reveals that Mr. McGough "scratched himself, licked his shirt, and fell asleep".
+(The principal --now in his cat's position-- stated that he was going to be asleep for the rest of the lesson.
+And for the rest of the school year actually.)
+That is, when Nicholas --for not being at school the day before-- was sent to the principal's office (by one of his teachers) and saw the principal.
+So Mr. McGough is in the position of his own cat and his own cat is in the position of Mr. McGough.
+As a result, the same things are going to happen in Nicholas's dreams.
+But it is not going to be Nicholas who causes it.

 Reception

 In a review, the New York Times wrote "Kitamura's art resembles the animation seen on the Cartoon Network, edgy and angular, a style that becomes a barrier to the artist's intent when the plan is to depict the smooth, springy suppleness of cats.
 And that -- evoking memories of familiar feline postures for the sake of a laugh -- is what this book is all about.
 Still, many children will no doubt respond with laugh-track chuckles, especially to the sight of a boy squatting in a litter box.
 My test audience -- that is, my inner 6-year-old -- obviously did not." while Kirkus Reviews calls it "Silly good fun." and Publishers Weekly wrote "this latest by Kitamura spotlights an offbeat sense of humor and a flair for comic-book layout."

 It has also been reviewed by Booklist, the School Library Journal, and The Horn Book Magazine.